Inostrancevia: Extinction

 Gorgonopsians, including Inostrancevia, disappeared in the Late Lopingian during the Permian–Triassic extinction event, mainly due to volcanic activities that originated in the Siberian Traps.
 The resulting eruption caused a significant climatic disruption unfavorable to their survival, leading to their extinction.
 Their ecological niches gave way to modern terrestrial ecosystems including sauropsids, mostly archosaurs, and among the few therapsids surviving the event, mammals.
-However, some Russian gorgonopsians have already disappeared a little time before the event, having consequently abandoned some of their niches to large therocephalians.
+However, Russian gorgonopsians went extinct before the event, due to their inability to adapt to the changing temperature and humidity.
+Following their local extinction, Russian gorgonopsians were replaced by large therocephalians and archosauriforms.

 In 2023, Kammerer and colleagues suggested that the discovery of Inostrancevia in South Africa was evidence that the genus would have migrated from Russian territory before replacing the rubidgeines shortly before the mass extinction.
 The following year, discoveries of older Inostrancevia fossils from Tanzania and Mozambique proved, on the contrary, that the genus have reached southern Africa long before this event.
 Nevertheless, along with Cyonosaurus, Inostrancevia remains the most recent gorgonopsian known from the Late Permian fossil record.